 SEASONAL PASTURE MYOPATHY WARNING

-Tragically, we have had two fatalities this week due to Seasonal Pasture Myopathy (SPM) (previously known as Atypical Myopathy) caused by sycamore poisoning (due to Hypoglycin A).
+Tragically, we had two fatalities at the start of April 2017 due to Seasonal Pasture Myopathy (SPM) (previously known as Atypical Myopathy) caused by sycamore poisoning (due to Hypoglycin A).

 Both cases were in horses recently turned out on the same pasture where sycamore seedlings were growing – the three photographs are from their pasture, so that you can see what it looked like.

 Recognition of this disease is relatively new to the veterinary profession, so we don't have all the answers yet, but there is a lot of ongoing research being conducted to help our understanding.